Dr Francesco Turci

 - French) three modules of 64 hours each.

-- 2014-present: Supervision and co-supervision of 10 Master students; co-supervision of 5 PhD students.
+- 2014-2018: Supervision and co-supervision of 10 Master students; co-supervision of 5 PhD students.
 Currently official second supervisor of two PhD students in glassy physics and biological neural networks.

 - 2012-2014: Co-supervision of 2 Master and 2 PhD students.

 - June 2012 – Université Montpellier 2 (France).

 Ph.D. thesis Transport Models with Constrained Dynamics: Heterogeneous Flow and Intermittency.
 Supervisor: E. Pitard.